Javortper/Minimax-IA-chess/README.md

 # Minimax-IA-chess
-An basic aplication of minimax algorithm to create an artifical oponent to play chess
+Basic aplication of minimax algorithm to create an artifical oponent to play chess

-Website and server: HTML & Flask(python)
+Website and server: HTML and Flask

-Oponent: python3

-Chess library: python-chess
+Chess library: Python-chess